 - to evaluate client progress frequently

-More specifically, the mission of our Master's Program in Behavior Analysis is to provide students with a solid grounding in the theoretical underpinnings of Behavior Analysis.
+More specifically, the mission of our Masters in Psychology with a Behavior Analysis concentration is to provide students with a solid grounding in the theoretical underpinnings of Behavior Analysis.
 This theoretical understanding is closely correlated with supervised experiences using applied and experimental techniques.
 Our overall purpose is to train individuals with a high skill level who will, in turn, work to benefit the larger community.

-The California State University, Stanislaus M.S.
-Psychology Program in Behavior Analysis
+The California State University, Stanislaus M.S. in Psychology with a Behavior Analysis concentration:

 - is approved by the Certification Board for Behavior Analysis to meet the academic and educational requirements for BCBA certification